What is Give Big Hawai‘i?

 Donors are given the option to cover the fees and if you choose this option, 100% of your online charitable gift will go to the receiving organization.
 Any donations processed outside of the Giving Day Period, through GiveGab.com, or subsequent recurring donations are subject to transaction fees outlined on the GiveGab.com pricing page: info.givegab.com/pricing.

 Why is there a partner fee?

 The partner fee helps to off-set some of the operating costs for the Give Big Hawai‘i program.
-Each donor will also receive a 12-month subscription to HONOLULU Magazine.
+Each donor will also receive a 1 year digital subscription to HONOLULU Magazine.

 What is a "unique donor"?